Viewing time: 4 min. 58 sec.

 Far more important, is whether the editor is someone you can get along with.
 My own favourite editor is a person with whom I have interesting conversations.
 She asks about my kids; I ask about hers.
 We talk to each other about our travels and about what novels we’re reading.
 In many ways, we’re friends!
-This makes me more able to trust her suggestions and it allows her to understand my tastes.
+This makes me more able to trust her suggestions, and it allows her to understand my tastes.

 The thing about editing is that it’s not entirely black and white.
 There are a few issues where one decision might be right and the other wrong, but the vast majority are matters of taste.
 If your editor understands your taste, you’re in good hands.

-Here’s how to approach hiring an editor:
+Here’s how to approach hiring editors:

-Go to a list of them.
+Gather a list of them.
 I’ve included links below to databases with editors in the US and Canada.
 I assume similar links exist for other countries as well.

 Look for someone who specializes in your genre: fiction or non-fiction.
 Generally, you don’t need to get much more specific than that but certain sub-genres, such as self-help, might benefit from an editor who has experience in that area.

 Check their references, following up with at least three of them.
 You want to find out how pleasant the person was to deal with and whether they were able to meet their deadlines.